Current news

 When your employment relationship ends, any unused annual holiday days postpone the start of your earnings-related unemployment allowance by the number of holiday days the holiday compensation is equivalent to at your average daily salary.
 The period of holiday compensation only includes weekdays.

-Periodisation of holiday compensation does not apply to temporary lay-offs, as these do not involve ending the employment relationship.
+Periodisation of holiday compensation does not apply to temporary lay-offs, as the employment relationship does not end in such cases.

 Your waiting period does not elapse during days on which holiday compensation is payable.
 The waiting period only begins after the paid period of holiday compensation.
 The waiting period is seven days.

-Earnings-related unemployment allowances can only be paid to unemployed jobseekers registered with a TE Office.
+Earnings-related unemployment allowance can only be paid if the applicant has registered as an unemployed jobseeker with the employment authority (JobMarket).
 So please remember to keep your job search active all the time you are unemployed, laid off or in part-time work.